How to get from Phalaborwa to the Mozambiquan coast – without tears

 If you pass a BP Filling Station located on the right hand side of the road then you have missed the turn-off to Bilene so do a U-turn.

 Approximately 33km from Macia you will enter the town of Bilene and shortly thereafter you will reach a T-junction overlooking the lagoon.
 You will have arrived safely in Bilene and then its just a question of finding your way to your booked accommodation which should be relatively easy.

 Some safety tips

-Machampane Wilderness Camp is situated on the side of the secluded Machampane River, an unfenced Big 5 territory in Parque Nacional do Limpopo, adjacent to Kruger National Park.
+Machampane Wilderness Camp is situated on the side of the secluded Machampane River, an unfenced Big 5 territory in Limpopo National Park, adjacent to Kruger National Park.
 Wildlife and birds abound in the camp area where wilderness walks are the primary attraction for guests.
-Find out more.
+Find out more